-The Group did aim to integrate sustainability best practices in FPE2021 to promote sound environmental and social practices while making economic progress.
+The Group continuously aims to integrate sustainability best practices in FY2022 to promote sound environmental and social practices while making economic progress.
 However, we will continue to demonstrate transparency over current conditions and leaders are accountable to contribute towards positive development of our business.